TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/getting-started.md

 ### Hierarchy

-This diagram shows how _Organisation, Teams, Environments, Control Planes and Edge Gateways_ fit in with each other and which object contains which:
+This diagram shows how _Organisation, Teams, Environments, Control Planes and Cloud Data Planes_ fit in with each other and which object contains which:

 {{< img src="https://user-images.githubusercontent.com/3155222/141136984-46820458-01ac-4a50-b91f-fc4836caf204.png" alt="Hierarchy of Organisation, Teams, Environments, Control Planes and Edge Gateways" >}}